 3. Will’s rescue.
 Episode 8.
 The other side of the finale climax occurs in the Upside Down, where an Alien-hosted Will is barely alive.
-Even after many viewings I still find the resuscitation scene incredibly emotional, as Hopper replays the death of his daughter, and Joyce is about to lose her mind if her son doesn’t start breathing.
-It’s the moment the series has been building to, and even if it’s not clear how Will could have survived this long in the Upside Down (while Barbara and well-armed professionals from the Hawkins institute were instantly slain), his rescue pays off perfectly without feeling like a cheat.
+Even after many viewings I still find the resuscitation scene incredibly powerful, as Hopper replays the death of his daughter, and Joyce is about to lose her mind if her son doesn’t start breathing.
+It’s the moment the series has been building to, and even if it’s not clear how Will could have survived so long in the Upside Down (while Barbara and well-armed professionals from the Hawkins institute were instantly slain), his rescue pays off without feeling like a cheat.

-4. D&D Campaign.
+4. D&D campaign.
 Episode 1.
 The first scene of the premiere sums up my nerdy childhood and why D&D was so fun in the early ’80s.
 I fell in love with these kids right away: Mike the group leader (and of course the dungeon master), Lucas the skeptic, Dustin ruled by his appetites, and Will the sensitive kid whose character gets thrashed by the Demogorgon.
 As does Will himself, and it’s a brilliant way of introducing the Upside-Down creature, by anticipating it through the kids’ imagination of the demon-lord.

 5. Wallpaper Will.
 Episode 4.
 Everyone talks about the “Run” scene (see #10 below) but I consider this one better.
 It’s far more distressing and actually gave me a nightmare.
-Joyce rips down her wallpaper and sees Will in a flesh-encased portion of the wall, crying for help.
+Joyce rips down her wallpaper and sees Will in a flesh-encased portion of the wall, crying desperately for help.
 Through the whole series Winoda Ryder holds her role as the hysterical mom, but in this scene she is especially convincing.
 Imagine if you caught a glimpse of your child being terrorized in a hellish domain while being powerless to do anything about it.
 It’s one freaky scene.

 6. Mike jumps.
 Episode 6.
 Of course he’s saved mid-fall, but it pays off El as she deserves at this point in the story, as the boys finally accept her as one of them.
 The scene also contains the pivotal flashback in which El accidentally opens the gate to the Upside Down and unleashes the Demogorgon, which has fueled her guilt-trips and caused her to believe — as she says in tears to Mike — that she’s the real monster.
 Flipping the van (see #11) is arguably El’s grandest feat, but the cliff rescue of Mike is her most important and dramatic.

 8. Jonathan, Nancy, and Steve against the Demogorgon.
 Episode 8.
 This scene could have failed in so many ways, and I was expecting it to.
 Steve turns up at just the wrong moment, and so of course he would be the convenient throw-away.
 The Demogorgon would kill this asshole, leaving Nancy and Jonathan to survive, and of course Jonathan would replace Steve as Nancy’s boyfriend.
-Instead we end up cheering Steve for the first time as he proceeds to unload a can of whup-ass on the Demogorgon, switching from villain to hero in a completely believable way.
+Instead we end up cheering Steve for the first time as he proceeds to unload a can of whup-ass on the Demogorgon, switching from villain to protagonist in a completely believable way.
 The showdown is a ballbuster and the Christmas strobe-lights make it twice as intense.

 10. “Run.”
 Episode 3.
 This is a fan favorite and I expected to rate it higher, especially since the ouija board idea hits close to home (I had an unpleasant experience with one in my college years).
 But as I said, the Wallpaper-Will scene (#5) is superior.
 The idea here is that Will communicates from the Upside Down via electricity, whether by inaudible phone calls that roast the handsets, or in this case lamps and lights that flicker frantically.
-In the Wallpaper-Will scene, by contrast, it’s more than communication going in, since El is channeling a “window” to the Upside Down, so that Joyce can see and hear her son directly.
+In the Wallpaper-Will scene, by contrast, it’s more than communication going in, since El is channeling a window to the Upside Down, so that Joyce can see and hear her son directly.
 But “Run” is still a great and scary scene.

-13. Jonathan wastes Steve.
+12. Jonathan wastes Steve.
 Episode 6.
 I was expecting Jonathan to get the shit kicked out of him, and this is one of many instances in which the Jonathan-Nancy-Steve triangle subverted my expectations (see #8 for another example).
 The Asshole vs. the Nice Guy is cliche, but Stranger Things gives that formula the finger.
 Jonathan may be nice and sensitive, but he has a psychotic side, being a stalker and all, and the way he lets loose here is pretty alarming.
 Steve may be an asshole, but he’s a believable one with a redeemable side, and it made sense that Nancy stayed with him in the end; the bond she shared with Jonathan was a different kind.

-15. Dress up.
+17. Dress up.
 Episode 4.
 I think El is prettier without the wig and dress, and I’m pretty sure Mike does too.
 But they do catalyze his feelings for her.
 It’s an homage to E.T.
 (Gertie dressing up the alien), but as with many of the homages in this series they are given weight in their seriousness.
 The E.T. scene is pure comedy, and while there’s some levity here as well, the boys are dazzled by her transformation, especially Mike who calls her “pretty” before catching himself and following the compliment with “good”.
 We know what he means.